caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 When displaying values with units, it can happen that some characters cannot be drawn correctly, thus generating faulty units.
-It can also be that special display settings or configuration on the client, like a special linux build or manual font settings, lead to characters being drawn incorrectly.
+It can also be that special display settings or configuration on the client, like a special linux build or manual font settings, leading to characters being drawn incorrectly.
 To address this issue, unit replacements can be done by the user.
 This means, all unit strings will be scanned for the given source characters ( or -sequences) and every occurrence will be replaced by the given replacement characters ( or -sequence).
 Unit replacements do not affect the UI file or EPICS data